dilyn-corner/KISS-kde/README.md

    get working.
 If you happen to know how to ensure things like pam are running so that users don't get locked out of their systems, I would love assistance on this.

-# My goals

-1. Package convenient default applications

-2. Ensure `bluez` etc. work properly

-3. Look into distributing this as an alternative to the 'default' KISS tar.

-3a.
-This may include a live USB?
-Who knows.

 ## How you can help